Fakel Burner Inspection

-The primary function of OPF is aimed to processing of gas and condensate from the site of Lunskoe, as well as preparing them for transport by the pipeline to the export crude oil terminal and production plant of compressed gas LNG – Prigorodnoe Complex.
+The primary function of OPF is aimed to processing of gas and oil from Lunskoe, as well as preparing them for transport by pipeline to the export crude oil terminal and production plant of compressed gas LNG – Prigorodnoe Complex.
 It also receives gas and crude oil from the platform Piltun-Astochskovo-A and the platform Piltun-Astochskovo-B, while preparing them for transport to the export terminal in the south of the island.
 There are pumps which allow processing up to 195,000 barrels a day.
 At full capacity, this facility can handle 51 million m³ of gas/ day and 9,500 m³ of condensate or crude oil / day.
 All technological systems at the OPF were commissioned in 2008.

 An important part of the facility is also a system of burners, e.g. the burners (Flare System) of low and high pressure.
 They were also subject to inspection carried out by the company CONDOR Solutions.
 The weather during inspection was cloudy, with the wind of 14 m/sec and the temperature of -10°C.

 The operational technologies are exposed to extreme weather conditions due to the geographical location.
-Mast of the burners is exposed to very low and freezing temperatures (-) and also to extreme positive temperatures (+) caused by gas combustion.
+Mast of the burners are exposed to very low and freezing temperatures (-) and to extreme positive temperatures (+) caused by gas combustion.
 Therefore, it is important to check out the system of burners completely, using thermal imaging camera.

 Inspection with Workswell WIRIS

 In the first part, we found out the temperature of the mast and the rising pipeline of the system of high and low pressure; we also prepared the temperature profile, as shown in the figure.
 The graph and thermogram clearly show where the pipeline isolation finishes.
-At this point, the temperature sharply increases up; and consequently the temperature gradually decreases together with the height, up to the upper part – the shank; then the temperature rapidly increases up again.
+At this point, the temperature sharply increases up; and consequently, the temperature gradually decreases together with the height, up to the upper part – the shank; then the temperature rapidly increases up again.
 Up to the temperature of about 2,000°C.